greg-hutchinson/agile/why-agile/PITCHME.md

 @ul[list-square-bullets list-hide-fragments]
 - Very long (1 to 7 years)
 - Large learning curves
-- Many features wrong or missed
+- Many features are implemented incorrectly or are missed
 - Stressful for everyone
 - Expensive
 @snapend